Rotating neutron stars within the macroscopic effective-surface approximation: INTRODUCTION

 The accuracy of the ESA was checked in Ref.~\cite{strmagden} for the nuclear physics problems by comparing the results with the existing nuclear theories like Hartree-Fock (HF) \cite{vauthbrink} and ETF \cite{brguehak,BB03}, based on the Skyrme forces \cite{vauthbrink,skyrme,barjac,ringshuk,blaizot,brguehak,gramvoros,krivin,CB97,CB98}, but for the simplest case without spin-orbit and asymmetry terms of the energy density functional.
 The extension of the ESA to the nuclear isotopic symmetry and spin-orbit interaction has been done in Refs. \cite{MS09,BM13,BM15}.
 The Swiatecki derivative terms of the symmetry energy for heavy nuclei \cite{myswann69,myswiat85,danielewicz2,vinas1,vinas2,vinas4,vinas5,Pi09} were taken into account within the ESA in Ref. \cite{BM15}.
-The discussions of the progress in nuclear physics and astrophysics within the relativistic local density approach, can be found in review Refs.~\cite{GB18,SBL23,NVR11}; see also Refs.~\cite{CH08,Pi21,Pe23}.
-The ES corrections to the TOV equations \cite{OV39,RT87} for neutron stars have been derived in Ref.~\cite{MM25npa}.
+The discussions of the progress in nuclear physics and astrophysics within the relativistic local density approach, can be found, e.g., in reviews Refs.~\cite{GB18,SBL23,NVR11}; see also intensive studies in Refs.~\cite{CH08,Pi21,Pe23}.
+The significant ES corrections to the TOV equations \cite{OV39,RT87} for neutron stars have been derived analytically in Ref.~\cite{MM25npa}.